MrJasonDEX/Cold-War-Mods/README.md

 ## ⚠️ Warning
 - Use at your own risk
 - Works only in **private matches** (friends can join you)
-- If you get banned, it’s on you
+- If you get banned, it’s your responsibility

 ---

 ## 📜 License
-This repository is for educational purposes.
+This repository is for **educational purposes only**.
 Code/scripts provided by **MuzzMan**.
 Public release by **MrJasonDEX**.

 You may share and modify with proper credit.
 Consider applying the [MIT License](https://opensource.org/licenses/MIT) for safe reuse.